KEY POINTS FOR SELLING YOUR SENIOR OR ADULT RESIDENTIAL FACILITY

 Income statements assist the buyer in analyzing the profitability of your business.
 An accurate income statement is crucial to the evaluation of the financial status of the facility and will help buyers determine whether your home is a wise investment decision.

 INCOME STATEMENTS (Profit and Loss, P&Ls)

 Net Operating Income

 Keep track of your monthly resident census and your monthly revenues.
 If you charge a base rate for rent and a separate fee for services, break this out separately in your monthly income statements.
-Buyers will then be able to easily review value-add services, a very attractive feature of a senior care home.
+This applies only to senior care facilities.
+For adult residential facilities, there is a negotiated rate with Regional Center for services provided depending on level of care required for a given resident.
+Value-add services are a very attractive feature of a senior care home.

 Buyers are looking for homes that show regular annual rent increases.
 If your census is low, invest in a killer marketing program to attract new residents, or use a referral agency to gain new clients.
 As much as 60-70% of additional revenues from increasing your census flows through to the bottom line.